donpir/JSDataChecker/README.md

 - _D.
 Pirozzi, V. Scarano_, **_Support citizens in Visualizing Open Data_**, 20th International Conference on Information Visualisation, Lisbon (Portugal), 19-22 July 2016 ([Citation](http://ieeexplore.ieee.org/abstract/document/7557938/))

+## Other for projects

+* ROUTE-TO-PA project (see https://github.com/routetopa/qualicy) where there is the ongoing development of the 2nd version of the library based on the previous version.